tom-seddon/beeblink/docs/fs.md

 After a moment you should get a `Server running...` message.

-## Load ROM on BBC

-If you've got some way of getting files onto your BBC already, copy `beeblink_tube_serial.rom` (Tube serial) or `beeblink_avr_fe60.rom` (AVR) from the firmware zip to your BBC, and load it into sideways RAM or EEPROM or what have you.

-Otherwise, you can use the [bootstrap process](./bootstrap.md).

 ## Whirlwind tour

 With the server running and the ROM installed, press CTRL+B+BREAK.